 Overseas car insurance options for Americans

-- If you’re renting a car: You can get car insurance through the rental company.
-If you plan on doing this, it may be a good idea to consider zero deductible rental car insurance to reduce the cost of your deductible in the event of an accident.
+- If you’re renting a car.
+You can get car insurance through the rental company.
+If you plan on doing this, consider zero deductible rental car insurance to reduce the cost of your deductible after an accident.
 In most cases, this is available as a standalone policy or included with travel insurance.

-- If you’re borrowing a car: Check what kind of policy the car owner has.
-It might not cover you, or it might not have enough coverage for your needs.
+- If you’re borrowing a car.
+Check the owner’s coverage on their policy.
+It might not cover you or provide enough coverage.
 Once again, travel insurance can provide liability and medical coverage when you’re abroad.
 The ideal option may be to contact the car insurer and see if you can adjust the coverage or add yourself to the policy.

-- If you’re traveling outside of the US with your car: International car insurance will generally be required.
-You will also typically need a carnet, which should be available through the same organizations that offer overseas car insurance.
+- If you’re traveling outside the US with your car.
+International car insurance will generally be required.
+You will also typically need a carnet, or a passport for your car, which should be available through the same organizations that offer overseas car insurance.

 You can think of a Carnet de Passages en Douane, or carnet for short (pronounced car-nay), as a passport for your car.
 You will generally need one if you’re temporarily taking a car outside of the US.
 Without it, you’ll need to pay customs charges in the local currency when bringing your car across a border.